elyiorgos/sleeppy/README.md

 python setup.py install
 ```

-If given a permissions error, you may have to run the following and input your password:
+If given a permissions error, you may have to run the following and input your credentials:

 ```sh
 sudo python setup.py install